Roboy/ravestate/modules/ravestate_nlp/README.md

 #### React to Property Change
 Each feature is stored in a ravestate property.
-A state which wants to access a property needs to read permission fot that property.
+A state which wants to access a property needs read permissions for that property.

 Example: State that reads the "yesno" property